 The key point here is that benefits need to be transparent and visible to everyone involved, and measuring benefits needs to be as automated as possible using data from strategic and operational performance measurement systems.

-Over that past five years, technology and tools have become available that allow benefits to be managed cost-effectively and reported widely.
+Over the past five years, technology and tools have become available that allow benefits to be managed cost-effectively and reported widely.
 Intranet platforms provide reliable storage and content management, and BI tools bring together disparate data sources for tailored self-service analytics, visualisation, and reporting.

 This is driving the conversations away from the bottom-up definition of discrete benefits associated with projects and programs towards the top-down breakdown of benefits and value realised from achieving strategic outcomes.

 The question can now be asked of what is the best way to deliver outcomes, taking into account cost, risk, and ability to leverage change?